ibm-cloud-architecture/refarch-kc-ui/README.md

 ## UI Development

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.1.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.
 The user interface features are under the features folder.
+We are using a TDD approach as described in [this note](https://github.com/ibm-cloud-architecture/refarch-caseportal-app/blob/master/docs/tdd.md).
+The tests run with `ng test`.
+We also encourage to read the [angular.io testing guide](https://angular.io/guide/testing)

 ### UI Development server